Course Risk Assessment Statement

 It is your responsibility, as a golfer, caddie or spectator on the course, to ensure that you consider safety and adhere strictly to the following:-

-- Practice play is strictly limited to the designated practice ground (located on the right, once through the main entrance to the Club) and to the small practice putting green on the left of the path to the first tee.
-Practice is strictly forbidden on the course;
+- Practice play is strictly limited to the designated practice areas and is strictly forbidden on the course;

 - You are advised to take particular care when moving around the course in wet or cold weather, when underfoot conditions may require extra caution.
 Steps on the course should be used with great care, particularly in wet conditions;